Azure/iotedge-lorawan-starterkit/docs/user-guide/devguide.md

 1. Open the properties of the project [LoRaWanNetworkServerModule](https://github.com/Azure/iotedge-lorawan-starterkit/tree/dev/LoRaEngine/modules/LoRaWanNetworkSrvModule/LoRaWanNetworkSrvModule) and set the following Environment Variables under the Debug tab:

-    - IOTEDGE_IOTHUBHOSTNAME : XXX.azure-devices.net (XXX = your iot hub hostname)
+    IOTEDGE_IOTHUBHOSTNAME : XXX.azure-devices.net (XXX = your iot hub hostname)
-    - ENABLE_GATEWAY : false
+    ENABLE_GATEWAY : false
-    - LOG_LEVEL : 1 or Debug (optional, to activate most verbose logging level)
+    LOG_LEVEL : 1 or Debug (optional, to activate most verbose logging level)
-    - FACADE_SERVER_URL : <http://localhost:7071/api/> (when debugging locally or any other URL of the Azure function you want to use)
+    FACADE_SERVER_URL : <http://localhost:7071/api/> (when debugging locally or any other URL of the Azure function you want to use)
-    - IOTEDGE_DEVICEID : The Name of your PC
+    IOTEDGE_DEVICEID : The Name of your PC
+    FACADE_AUTH_CODE : needed only if pointing to a deployed Azure Function, the code for authenticating and authorizing requests to it

 1. Add a `local.settings.json` file to the project [LoRaKeysManagerFacade](https://github.com/Azure/iotedge-lorawan-starterkit/tree/dev/LoRaEngine/LoraKeysManagerFacade) containing: